vitessio/website/content/en/docs/19.0/reference/features/topology-service.md

 servers per cell (for per-cell topology data).

-To migrate to such a setup, start by adding the 3 local servers in the second cell and run `vtctlclient AddCellinfo` as was done for the first cell.
+To migrate to such a setup, start by adding the 3 local servers in the second cell and run `vtctldclient AddCellInfo` as was done for the first cell.
 Tablets and vtgates can now be started in the second cell, and used normally.

 vtgate can then be configured with a list of cells to watch for tablets using